Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 == Changelog ==

+= 2.4 =
+* Feature: Use the WooCommerce currency formatting settings.
+* Fix: Re-ensure documentation is clear that this works on "global" attributes.

 = 2.3 =
-* Add option to not display markup in the options drop-down box.
+* Feature: Add option to not display markup in the options drop-down box.
-* Add missing Author: tag.
+* Fix: Add missing Author: tag.
-* Ensure documentation is clear that this works on "global" attributes.
+* Fix: Ensure documentation is clear that this works on "global" attributes.
-* Version 2.3 exposes a problem in an earlier version's database conversion where percentage markups show incorrectly in the option drop-down (For instance, a 10% markup on $40 shows as $10 instead of $4).
+* Fix: Version 2.3 exposes a problem in an earlier version's database conversion where percentage markups show incorrectly in the options drop-down (For instance, a 10% markup on $40 shows as $10 instead of $4).
 To patch around it, version 2.3 will put the percentage in the drop-down instead of the actual markup.
-These items will need to have thier regular prices reset in order to have the actual markup appear.
+These items will need to have their regular prices reset in order to have the actual markup appear.

 = 2.2 =
-* Fix Plugin name and Description.
+* Fix: Plugin name and Description.
-* Fix markup calculation on sale prices when using a percentage markup (percent of the regular price, not sale price).
+* Fix: Markup calculation on sale prices when using a percentage markup (percent of the regular price, not sale price).
-* Clear Markup by Attribute metadata from the database on variation deletion.
+* Fix: Clear Markup by Attribute metadata from the database on variation deletion.

 = 2.1 =
-* Organize `Settings` page with sub-headings.
+* Feature: Organize `Settings` page with sub-headings.
-* Provide a link to the wiki from `Settings` page.
+* Feature: Provide a link to the wiki from `Settings` page.
-* Expand wiki to include help with settings.
+* Feature: Expand wiki to include help with settings.
-* Improve readme.txt readability.
+* Fix: Improve readme.txt readability.

 = 2.0 =
-* The new Settings page allows for increasing the number of variations that can be created at a time (override WooCommerce's limit of 50).
+* Feature: The new Settings page allows for increasing the number of variations that can be created at a time (override WooCommerce's limit of 50).
-* The new Settings page allows for modifying the way pricing markup is added to the variation descriptions (overwrite, append, or ignore).
+* Feature: The new Settings page allows for modifying the way pricing markup is added to the variation descriptions (overwrite, append, or ignore).
-* The new settings page allows configuration of the way the markup is displayed, including the number of decimals and the currency symbol.
+* Feature: The new settings page allows configuration of the way the markup is displayed, including the number of decimals and the currency symbol.
-* Markup description now enclosed in <span> tags and can be modified with CSS ( #mbainfo {} ).
+* Feature: Markup description now enclosed in <span> tags and can be modified with CSS ( #mbainfo {} ).
-* Markup description added to the attribute term description and can be seen in the attribute term list.
+* Feature: Markup description added to the attribute term description and can be seen in the attribute term list.
-* Markup now saved as a floating point number and not limited in digits below the decimal point.
+* Feature: Markup now saved as a floating point number and not limited in digits below the decimal point.
+* Feature: Database and code changes to enhance supportability.
-* Corrected issue where Increase/Decrease Regular/Sale Price functions calculated based on variation price rather than base price, yielding incorrect prices when percentages were used.
+* Fix: Corrected issue where Increase/Decrease Regular/Sale Price functions calculated based on variation price rather than base price, yielding incorrect prices when percentages were used.
-* Corrected issue where Increase/Decrease Regular/Sale Price functions did not update variation descriptions.
+* Fix: Corrected issue where Increase/Decrease Regular/Sale Price functions did not update variation descriptions.
-* Corrected issue where markup in the options drop-down was calculated from the sale price.
+* Fix: Corrected issue where markup in the options drop-down was calculated from the sale price.
-* Database and code changes to enhance supportability.

 = 1.3.2 =

-Fix bug where default variation options were not being selected and `Choose an Option` was always shown.
+Fix: Eliminate bug where default variation options were not being selected and `Choose an Option` was always shown.

 = 1.3.1 =

-Remove error_log() statement accidentally left in.
+Fix: Remove error_log() statement accidentally left in.

 = 1.3 =

-Improvements

-* Added class backend-pointers for inline instructions.
+* Feature: Added class backend-pointers for inline instructions.
-* Added instructions link to Plugins page.
+* Feature: Added instructions link to Plugins page.

-Patches

-* Use only regular price markup in attribute drop-down on the frontend.
+* Fix: Use only regular price markup in attribute drop-down on the frontend.
 Percentage markups where appearing different in dropdown and variation description.

 = 1.2.0 =